unclechu/nixos-config/README.md

-1. Prepare file system according to a hardware configuration of a machine (see `hardware` directory, write new one for new hardware) and mount everything into `/mnt` as the root of the system you’re about to build
+1. Prepare file system according to a hardware configuration of a machine (see `hardware` directory, write new one for new hardware) and mount everything into `/mnt` as the root of the system you’re about to build.

+   _N.B.
+Keep in mind that for encrypted `/boot` you need to use LUKS1 instead of LUKS2 because GRUB doesn’t support LUKS2._

 1. Clone this repo into `/mnt/etc/nixos` and `cd` to that dir: